You may have heard of Fartlek training in the running community.

 You can even use landmarks such as street lamps or post boxes as markers for your intervals, which arguably makes a Fartlek run all the more enjoyable.

 What are the benefits of Fartlek training?

 There are many benefits of Fartlek training, namely that it is a great way to improve your endurance and speed.

-According to a 2020 study on the effects of Fartlek training on muscular endurance among cross country runners, after a 12 week training program in which runners undertook Fartlek training, the experimental group had achieved significant improvement on muscular endurance than the control group.
+According to a 2020 study, after a 12 week training program in which runners undertook Fartlek training, the group had achieved significant improvement on muscular endurance.

-Aside from improvements to speed and endurance, a Fartlek run has the following key benefits:
+Aside from improvements to speed and endurance, Fartlek training has the following key benefits:

 - Improves mental strength when running.

 - Improves your ability to adopt different speeds during a run (for example, to overtake someone or to sprint at the end of a race and knock seconds off your race time).

 - Improves your race day mindset as it mimics the surges of speed you may do in a race.